obarthel/amiga-smbfs/README.md

 The first 256 bytes of each such file must consist of the mapping of Amiga characters (this would be the *ISO-8859-1* character set) to the different character set, and the second 256 characters must describe a mapping back from the different character set to the Amiga.

-In most cases the `L:FileSystem_Trans/INTL.crossdos` translation table file should be sufficient.
+In most cases, the `L:FileSystem_Trans/INTL.crossdos` translation table file should be sufficient.

-To specify which file contains the translation tables to use you would use the `TRANSLATIONFILE` parameter, e.g. `TRANSLATIONFILE=L:FileSystem_Trans/INTL.crossdos`.
+To specify which file contains the translation tables, you would use the `TRANSLATIONFILE` parameter, e.g. `TRANSLATIONFILE=L:FileSystem_Trans/INTL.crossdos`.
 However, you might want to try the `CP850` switch instead which should produce the same effect.

 The `TRANSLATE` option disables Unicode support.